Parks and Recreation

 Sea turtles are drawn to our Treasure Coast beaches, and are threatened (loggerhead) or endangered (all other) species.
 Turtle nesting season is March 1 - October 31 each year.
 Please see the Florida Fish and Wildlife Commission website for detailed information, this sign, information on our Public Safety Department website, and the Town's ordinances to protect them and their habitat.

 Dogs on the beach are allowed with a leash only within the Town limits.
 County beaches and the City of Vero Beach do not allow dogs under any circumstance.
 Pet owners must pick up droppings left by their pet.
+Please see this brochure with information about having permitted dogs off-leash during certain hours.

 The US State Department has initiated the "Our Ocean" campaign for protection of this precious resource.
 Click on "Our Ocean" for a video and call to action for everyone, or visit their website for updates.